optimization-for-data-driven-science/RIFLE/README.md

 <img src="general_framework.jpg" width="350" align='center'>
 </div>

+Overall, RIFLE solves a distributionally robust optimization problem over all distirbutions whose low-order marginals are within the range of estimated confidence intervals.
+Below figure, summarizes the methodology of RIFLE.

 ## RIFLE as an Imputation Tool
 To run the robust linear regression imputer on a given dataset containing missing values, execute the following command on a terminal (linux) or command line (windows):